cemyet/summare/STRIPE_INTEGRATION.md

-# Stripe Integration for Step 505
+# Stripe Integration for Step 505 - Embedded Checkout

-This document describes the Stripe payment integration implemented for step 505 of the chat flow, which triggers going to Stripe checkout for annual report payment.
+This document describes the Stripe payment integration implemented for step 505 of the chat flow, which supports both traditional redirect checkout and embedded checkout within the application.

 ## Overview

+The integration supports two payment modes:
+1. **Traditional Redirect**: Opens Stripe checkout in a new tab (default)
+2. **Embedded Checkout**: Renders Stripe checkout within the application's preview pane

-The integration allows users to proceed from step 505 (payment step) to a dynamic Stripe checkout session instead of using a hardcoded URL.
-This provides better security, session management, and payment tracking.
+Both modes use dynamic Stripe checkout sessions for better security, session management, and payment tracking.

 ## Implementation Details